-- (1) The following motions must be decided by the full Court: - (A) Motions that would have the effect of determining the merits of a proceedings; - (B) Motions to reconsider an order entered by a single justice; and - (C) Motions referred to the full Court by a single justice; - (2) Notwithstanding Rule 27-2(c)(1), a single justice may enter an order that is necessary to prevent irreparable harm while a motion is pending before the full Court. - (d) Motion to Reconsider.
+- (1) The following motions must be decided by the full Court: - (A) Motions that would have the effect of determining the merits of a proceeding; - (B) Motions to reconsider an order entered by a single justice; and - (C) Motions referred to the full Court by a single justice; - (2) Notwithstanding Rule 27-2(c)(1), a single justice may enter an order that is necessary to prevent irreparable harm while a motion is pending before the full Court. - (d) Motion to Reconsider.
 A party who is aggrieved by an order on a motion may move to have the order reconsidered. - (1) Filing.
-The aggrieved party must file a motion to reconsider within 10 days after being served with a copy of the order. - (2) Response. - (A) Within 7 days after being served with a motion to reconsider an order entered by the Clerk or a single justice, the non-moving party may file a response. - (B) No reply to a motion to reconsider an order entered by the full Court is permitted unless requested by the Court.
+The aggrieved party must file a motion to reconsider within 10 days after being served with a copy of the order. - (2) Response. - (A) Within 7 days after being served with a motion to reconsider an order entered by the Clerk or a single justice, the non-moving party may file a response. - (B) No reply to a motion to reconsider an order entered by the full Court is permitted unless requested by the Court. - (3) Determination.

-(3) Determination.

 - (A) A motion to reconsider an order entered by the Clerk shall be decided by a single justice, unless the single justice refers the motion to the full Court. - (B) A motion to reconsider an order entered by a single justice shall be decided by the full Court. - (C) A motion to reconsider an order entered by the full Court shall be decided by the full Court. - (e) Disposition of a Motion for a Procedural Order.
-The Court may act on a motion for a procedural order-including a motion under Rule 26(b)-at any time without awaiting a response, and may, by rule or by order in a particular case, authorize the Clerk to act on specified types of procedural motions.
+The Court may act on a motion for a procedural order at any time without awaiting a response.
 A party adversely affected by the Court's or the Clerk's action may file a motion to reconsider, vacate, or modify that action.
 Timely opposition filed after the motion is granted in whole or in part does not constitute a request to reconsider, vacate, or modify the disposition; a motion requesting that relief must be filed.